Code-with-Nabila-Reza/Assignment1-comp2000/README Assignment2 (Nabila Reza).md

 #### HTTP Client Integration:
 Seamlessly integrated real-time weather data from external server while maintaining game performance and responsiveness.

+### Enhanced Client Implementation:

+The `Client.java` file was significantly enhanced from the Week 11 workshop version to serve as a publisher in the Observer pattern.
+Rather than using the provided code directly, I modified it to:
+- Act as an observable subject that notifies multiple observers
+- Handle real-time weather data parsing and distribution
+- Integrate seamlessly with the game's coordinate system and weather effects

 ### Coordinate System Handling:
 Converted server coordinate system (center-origin) to grid system (top-left origin) with proper bounds checking.